Luol Deng: Early life

-Deng was born in Wau, Sudan (now in South Sudan) and is a member of the Dinka ethnic group.
+Deng was born in Wau, Sudan (present-day South Sudan), and is a member of the Dinka ethnic group.
 When he was young, his father Aldo, a member of the Sudanese parliament, moved the family to Egypt to escape the Second Sudanese Civil War.
-In Egypt, they met former NBA center Manute Bol, another Dinka, who taught Deng's older brother, Ajou Deng, how to play basketball and also mentored Luol.
-When they were granted political asylum, his family immigrated to Brixton, South London.
+In Egypt, they met former NBA player Manute Bol, another Dinka, who taught Deng's older brother, Ajou Deng, how to play basketball and also mentored Luol.
+When they were granted political asylum, his family immigrated to Brixton in South London.

-Deng was educated at St. Mary's RC High School, a voluntary aided state comprehensive school in Croydon in South London.
-He developed an interest in football, admiring Faustino Asprilla of Newcastle United, but also continued to play basketball, and was invited to join England's 15-and-under team in that sport.
-During this time, he began his career at Brixton Basketball Club.
-He represented Croydon at the London Youth Games, and was inducted into their Hall of Fame.
-At age 13, he played for England's squad in the European Junior Men's Qualifying Tournament, averaging 40 points and 14 rebounds.
-He was named the (MVP) of the tournament.
-Next, he led England to the finals of the European Junior National Tournament, where he averaged (34) points and earned another (MVP) award.
+Deng was educated at St Mary's Roman Catholic High School, a voluntary aided state comprehensive school in Croydon in South London.
+He developed an interest in football, admiring Faustino Asprilla of Newcastle United F.C., but also continued to play basketball and was invited to join England's under-15 team.
+During this time, he began his career at the Brixton TopCats.
+At Brixton, Deng was coached by Jimmy Rogers, who convinced him to play basketball.
+He represented Croydon at the London Youth Games and was inducted into their Hall of Fame.
+At age 13, he played for the England under-18 team in the 1998 FIBA Europe Under-18 Championship qualifying tournament, averaging 40 points and 14 rebounds, and was named the most valuable player (MVP) of the tournament.
+Next, he led England to the finals of the European Junior National Tournament, where he averaged (34) points and earned another MVP award.

-At age 14, Luol moved to the United States to play basketball at Blair Academy in New Jersey.
-One of his teammates was future (NBA) player Charlie Villanueva.
-Deng was also named a Tri-Captain at Blair along with Villanueva.
-During his senior year, Deng was considered the second most promising high school senior in America after LeBron James and was named First Team All-America by Parade and USA Today.
+At age 14, Deng moved to the United States to play basketball at Blair Academy in New Jersey.
+One of his teammates was future NBA player Charlie Villanueva.
+Deng was also named a tri-captain at Blair along with Villanueva.
+During his senior year, Deng was considered the second most promising high school senior in the United States after LeBron James and was named First Team All-America by Parade and USA Today.
 He was selected to play in the McDonald's High School All-America game, but could not play due to a foot injury.

-Considered a five-star recruit by Rivals.com, Deng was listed as the No. 1 small forward and the No. 2 player in the nation in 2003.
+Considered a five-star recruit by Rivals.com, Deng was listed as the no. 1 small forward and the no. 2 player in the nation in 2003.

 College career

 Deng accepted an athletic scholarship to attend Duke University, where he played for coach Mike Krzyzewski's Duke Blue Devils basketball team in 2003–04.
 In one season at Duke, he appeared in 37 games and made 32 starts.
-He averaged 30.1 minutes and scored 15.1 points per game en route to a berth in the 2004 Final Four.
-He was only the 10th freshman in ACC history to lead all freshmen in scoring, rebounding, and field goal percentage.
+He averaged 30.1 minutes and 15.1 points per game en route to a berth in the 2004 Final Four.
+He was the 10th freshman in the Atlantic Coast Conference (ACC) history to lead all freshmen in scoring, rebounding, and field goal percentage.